thanhhau097/bmga/README.md

     - If the label is categorical: mapping the points in the graph to categorical classes
     - If the label is numerical: mapping the point to x/y-axis then calculate the value based on the ratio

+#### Approach 3: End-to-end solution with two branches/or 2 different models
+1. Branch 1: predict keypoints from image: https://github.com/HRNet/DEKR
+    - For graph: predict all points
+    - For axis: predict only key points, number of points is equal to number of labels in each axis
+2. Branch 2: Text generation branch to predict label in each axis, type of the labels: categorical/numerical, type of graph
+3. Map labels in each axis to corresponding points

 ### External data
 1. https://chartinfo.github.io/toolsanddata.html